-SF based African fintech startup Chipper Cash expands to Nigeria – TechCrunch
+SF-based African fintech startup Chipper Cash expands to Nigeria – TechCrunch

 A number of estimates show the continent’s 1.2 billion people represent the largest share of the world’s unbanked and underbanked population.

 In addition to creating greater financial inclusion on the continent, African fintech products and solutions have also found traction internationally.
-Safaricom (M-Pesa), Flutterwave, Paystack, Paga, Mines, and Chipper Cash are among companies that offer or plan to offer their products in regions such as Asia, Europe, and Latin America.
+Safaricom (M-Pesa), Flutterwave, Paystack, Paga, Mines and Chipper Cash are among companies that offer or plan to offer their products in regions such as Asia, Europe and Latin America.